 During his speech at the reception, Brentwood high school senior Richard Ortiz said that he felt that disconnection from his culture, but eventually he was able to embrace it.

 The Queen of the parade, Bay Shore high school senior Daniela Diaz, also embraces her heritage as well claiming that nothing will ever erase Latinos from American history.

 “A president who has a

 She has contributed by embracing her bilingual skills and becoming a designated translator for students in her school and at Southside Hospital.
 Giving back to those in need was another major theme touched on during the reception.

 “It was something I’d never experienced before,” said Lima who was there during both hurricanes.
-She said she was stuck at her grandmother’s house in the mountains for two weeks after.
+She was stuck at her grandmother’s house in the mountains for two weeks after.
 “Afterwards, the struggle really began because when we could finally get out of our houses, we realized that everything was destroyed.”

 Lima said that the government did not step in the way that some people hoped they would.